 Experience an audio tour of the Wadsworth’s exhibition Savor: A Revolution in Food Culture.
 Hear from curator Meredith Chilton, chef Lindsay Perkins, artist Chris Antemann, cookbook author Robert Landolphi, and others who share stories about works of art in the exhibition.
 Click here to listen today!

-Weir Farm National Historic Site — Wilton, CT
+Weir Farm National Historical Park — Wilton, CT

 - 735 Nod Hill, Wilton, CT

 Explore the landscape, history, and art of Weir Farm National Historical Park.
 Check out our latest exhibitions and virtual offerings:

 A Big Truth: Julian Alden Weir and His Branchville Farm: Check out the exhibit here!

 Virtual Jr. Ranger Program: Let the fun begin!